Brazilian Diet Plan

 Breakfast: 2 glasses of apple juice and 2 toast

 Lunch: A loaf of bread, a bowl of vegetable soup, a bowl of mushroom and fish soup

 Dinner: 100g of meat, and 100g of salad vegetable

 This is considered a more flexible meal day.
 Despite your flexibility, you must not break the requirements of your diet.

 Pros and Cons of the Brazilian Diet Plan

 - It doesn’t involve frying and oil usage in its diet

 - It doesn’t provide a diet for weight maintenance

-- Total exclusion of oil is not good for the body.
-This plan is missing for a little proportion of monounsaturated oils.
+- Total exclusion of oil is not suitable for the body.
+This plan is missing a small proportion of monounsaturated oils.

 Printable (PDF) Brazilian Diet Plan Table